EZCDeveloper/cypress_clara/README.md

-# HELCOME TO CYPRESS E2E
+# HELCOME TO THE REPOSITORY FOR CLARA

 Hello and welcome to the Clara e2e tests repository!
 This repository was created for educational purposes only.
+This Repository was made by Emanuel Zini Casaro.

-# Test Cases
+# Scenario and Test Cases

-TC01: Validate change language.
-Verify title change and buttons.

-TC02: As EnUser, should iterate over all languages
+SCENARIO: As Enduser, validate countries landing page.

+TC01: Validate default landing is México.
+Verify url, title, button exist & are visible.

+TC02: Validate landing page for Brazil & Colombia.
+Verify url, title, button exist & are visible.